Browsing All Posts By Martin Knipe

-We work purely on a no win no fee basis where, should PPI be established and we are able to challenge it successfully, our fee is 25% including VAT.
+We work purely on a no win no fee basis where, should PPI be established and we are able to challenge it successfully, our fee is 20% plus VAT (equivalent to 24% inclusive).
 Of course, if there was no PPI or we are unsuccessful in obtaining a refund – there is no fee to pay.

 READ MORE +